Alvin Johnson (serial killer): James Clark

 In early August, Johnson arrived in Salt Lake City, Utah, where on August 7, he kidnapped 38-year-old James M. Clark and his wife Ann Lee, who were visiting from Texas.
 He kept the pair in a warehouse, before ordering James to undress himself and tying him up.
 Johnson then beat him into unconsciousness with a shovel handle before slapping Ann, and ordering her to do the same.
 When she did, Johnson proceeded to rape her.
 After he finished, he again grabbed the shovel handle and beat James to death, before knocking Ann into unconsciousness and then leaving the premises.

 After she came about, Ann managed to free herself, put on her husband's clothes and go to the nearest police station, where she described what had happened.
 An arrest warrant was issued for Johnson, who was arrested on the following day aboard a freight train in Lincoln, Nebraska.
 Despite his intention on fighting extradition proceedings, Johnson was brought back to Utah to stand trial for the case.

 Trial and imprisonment

 Johnson's trial began the following year.
 During proceedings, it was determined that he had an intellectual disability and had chronic alcoholism which heavily influenced him at the time of the murder, and thusly, he was spared the death penalty and sentenced to two life sentences with a chance of parole instead.

 Alvin Johnson's parole was scheduled for June 9, 2009.
-However, the year before that, his and Jennings' DNA was linked to the Reinke murder thanks to DNA tests conducted on semen samples left by the perpetrators.
-However, neither man would stand trial for her murder - Jennings died in 2014 before he could be put on trial for any of his murder, while Johnson was presumably never charged with the case, on account of his existing life sentence in Utah.
-As of October 2021, it is unclear whether he remains in prison, or if he is even still alive.
+However, the year before that, his and Jennings' DNA was linked to semen left at the Reinke murder scene and Johnson’s parole was revoked.
+Neither man would stand trial for her murder.
+Jennings died in 2014 before he could be put on trial.
+Johnson was presumably never charged with the case, on account of his existing life sentence in Utah.
+According to Utah Board of Pardons and Parole records, Johnson died while imprisoned at Utah State Prison on May 21, 2016.